textpattern/textpattern.github.io/tags/image.md

 : **Default:** unset.

 `id="integer"`
 : Specifies the `id`, assigned at upload of the image, to display.
-Can be found on the [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+Can be found on the [Images panel](https://docs.textpattern.io/administration/images-panel).
 If both `name` and `id` are specified, `name` is used while `id` is ignored.
 If neither is specified, the tag must be used within an [images](images) tag or form.

 `name="image name"`
-: Specifies which image to display by its image `name` as shown on the [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+: Specifies which image to display by its image `name` as shown on the [Images panel](https://docs.textpattern.io/administration/images-panel).

 `width="integer"` <span class="footnote warning">v4.3.0+</span>
 : Specify an image `width` which overrides the value stored in the database.
 Use `width="0"` to turn off the output of a width attribute in the `<img>` tag (thus the browser will scale the width if a height is used).